 But you can play sooner!

 Relic is using fellow Sega studio Amplitude's Games2Gether programme, and signing up for that means you get sneak peeks, updates and playable builds, letting you give the devs feedback.
-The first demo is out now on Steam and ends on August 2.
-There are instructions for how to sign up, and it's free.
+You can now play Mission Alpha for CoH3 by signing up over there on Relic's site.
+It will be available to try through July 19, 2022.

 What theatre is Company of Heroes 3 set in?

 After fighting through the Western and Eastern Fronts, Company of Heroes is now heading to the Mediterranean.
-You'll duke it out in a campaign set across Italy, and North Africa has been teased as well, where you'll conquer territory, get into skirmishes and fight bespoke battles.
+You'll duke it out in a campaign set across Italy, and North Africa has now been confirmed as well, where you'll conquer territory, get into skirmishes and fight bespoke battles.

 What Company of Heroes 3 factions will be playable?